 Equity release is a popular way to fund spending in retirement when income and savings are limited.
 Rising house prices also mean that homeowners have a growing pool of equity at their disposal and can still keep a large proportion of the value of their house intact.

-More people are turning to equity release as a way to raise cash in retirement, according to recent figures from the Equity Release Council.
-The total value of equity release lending reached almost £1.4 billion in 2014 - the largest annual figure since records began in 1992, exceeding the previous high of £1.21 billion in 2007, by 14%.
+More people are turning to equity release as a way to raise cash in retirement, according to figures from the Equity Release Council.
+The total value of equity release lending reached £3.89 billion in 2020.

 Of course, equity release is not right for everyone.
 There are charges to consider, that eat into your equity, and other options to explore.
 Don’t forget to consider what your local authority might offer for essential home adaptations as outlined above.